phunterlau/phunterlau.github.io/_posts/2022-06-11-25_horses_and_beyond.md

-# Nine-cars, twenty-five horses and beyond
+# Nine cars, twenty-five horses and beyond

 ## TL, DR

-"25 horse problem" and "9 cars problem" can have a general solution and a simple equation when we construct heap.
-The approach can be extended into higher dimension tensors and solved with a more general equation.
+"25 horses problem" and "9 cars problem" can have a general solution and a simple formula when we construct a max heap.
+The approach can be extended into higher dimension tensors and solved with a more general formula.

 ## The problem